Extend ArcGIS with SDKs and APIs

 Summary

 Extending ArcGIS, either through customization of existing interfaces or building new applications with ArcGIS Maps SDKs, provides an excellent option for achieving some of the goals above.
 During the design process of an enterprise system, carefully considering the relevance of extending and customizing to the solution at hand can have a significant impact on the future delivery and cost of the system.
-When in doubt, consider organizational capabilities and readiness, as to whether a COTS or custom solution (or most commonly a combination of the two) may be a better fit.
+When in doubt, consider organizational capabilities and readiness, as to whether an existing experience or custom solution (or most commonly a combination of the two) may be a better fit.

 Top